AlHong/starred_repos/README.md

-makes a bar graph of GitHub repositories with the most stars for a programming language
+generates a bar graph of GitHub repositories with the most stars for a programming language

 input: name of programming language
 output: starred_repos.svg (bar graph of repositories with the most stars)

 what I learned:
-- GitHub API
+- web API's (GitHub)
 - Pygal module